NotSpooky/node_dlang/README.md

 The resulting `module.node` file can be require'd from JavaScript.

 # Code example
+You probably want to check the code at examples/type\_examples.
 ## D side
 Add at the beginning of your D file:
 ```d